©UNICEF

 Since the war began, we’ve received many generous donations from kind-hearted Kiwis up and down Aotearoa.
 A huge thank you to everyone who has donated and provided us with the fuel to continue our lifesaving work.

-Here’s a look at what UNICEF donors have helped achieve so far in 2023:
+Here’s a look at what UNICEF donors helped us achieve in 2024:

-- Reach almost 750,000 children and caregivers with mental health and psychosocial support.
+- We reached 760,000 children, adolescents and caregivers with mental health and psychosocial support.

-- Provide more than 2.7 million people with access to safe water for drinking, cooking and personal hygiene.
+- We helped 5.8 million people access safe water for drinking, cooking and personal hygiene.

-If you can support us again today, we can continue that life-saving impact for those kids still suffering.
+If you can support us again today, we can continue this life-saving impact for those kids and families still in need.

-As the conflict continues in its second year, children need our help more than ever.
+As the conflict enters its fourth year, children need our help more than ever.

 What are the needs of children and families in Ukraine?

-As the war in Ukraine continues in it's second year, the situation for millions of kids there remains dangerous and desperate.
+As the war in Ukraine enters its fourth year, the situation for millions of kids there remains precarious.
 We won't stop delivering until we've reached every child who needs us.
-Any amount you can give today, will make a life-saving difference.

-- 11 million children and adults need help accessing safe water for drinking, cooking and personal hygiene.
+- 9.6 million children and adults need help accessing safe water, sanitation and hygiene.

-- 14.6 million people are in need of primary healthcare and vaccinations.
+- 7.8 million people are in need of primary healthcare, vaccinations and nutrition support.

-- 5.3 million children need support to continue their education.
+- 1.2 million children are in need of support to continue their education.

 Why donate to UNICEF?